-the quality of being the same in quantity or value
+the quality of being the same in quantity, value, or status

 The more I advanced in the study of American society, the more I perceived that the